larkintuckerllc/aws-architect-associate/2/2.1/ec2/README.md

 ### Copy an AMI

-1. Copy *my-ami* AMI to a different region
+1. Copy *my-ami* AMI to a different Region

 ### Review Service Quota

-1. Review service quota for region
+1. Review Service Quota for Region